Struggling with demanding workloads can be stressful.

 Relieving the tension.

 The next step in a cycle of Logosynthesis is to connect with the sensory perceptions that arise.
 She quickly identified an image of ‘a big pile of papers in front of me’.
 I will note this was not physically in front of her but she had a clear image of this pile.
 I offered the three Logosynthesis sentences using this image as the label, allowing a pause between each sentence for the energy to shift.
-I then ask her what she noticed.
+Then I ask her what she noticed.
 The pile of paper was much further away.
 She felt that she could look at it and turn away without it bothering her.
 Her shoulders and stomach felt much more relaxed.
 She rated the level of distress at a 1-2.
 She knew she still had work to do but she felt much calmer about what was in front of her.